 Strategies need to be in place; create a wellness toolbox; something we can do to draw inspiration from, writing a journal and marking down what we like about ourselves is so important.
 Perhaps we could go back to reading if that is something we once enjoyed, or perhaps listening to music.
 Pets are a good stress reliever.

 Pets have been statistically proven to reduce stress.
 A healthy lifestyle is essential for anyone wanting or trying to get through depression.
 Sleep is a great healer and although depression can involve sleep problems, aiming for between 6-8 hours a night, should help us cope better during the day.

 Spending a little time outdoors can also help with depression, as sunlight helps trigger chemicals in the brain.
 Even 15 minutes a day should be enough to make us feel better.
 Relaxation is another way to help relieve symptoms of depression, as well as reducing stress.
 Relaxation can bring a sense of well-being.
 Yoga, meditation or deep breathing techniques or anything that challenges the way you behave.

 We must also look at and identify our stressors, to try and figure out what exactly what we are stressing over.
 For example non-supportive relationships, taking on too much, or health problems.
 Once we know what our stressors are, we can make a plan to minimise their impact, or make a plan to avoid them altogether.

 Many people who are depressed can be perfectionists.
 It’s not possible to function normally and continual with such high standards.
-We should try reducing the high standards we set for ourselves.
-If we try to lower our standards, we can work on being happy with whatever new standards we set ourselves.
+We must try reduce the high standards we set for ourselves.
+If we try to lower our standards, we can work on being happy with the new standards we set ourselves.